roman-byzantine-fibulae/roman-byzantine-fibulae.github.io/Roman Military Fibulae/fibula_7.md

  L: 47.0mm,W: Head- 21.0mm, Bow- 6.55mm, D: 9.5mm
 ### Weight
  7.1g
-### Description
- This ‘bent-stem’ fibula has the foot of the fibula extend and ‘bend' back up to wrap around the foot again.
-This is that pattern of the wrapped metal around the foot.

 [Previous]({% link Roman Military Fibulae/fibula_6.md %}) | [Next]({% link Roman Military Fibulae/fibula_11.md %})